The most enduring military logistics challenge is producing and distributing clean, drinkable water.

 Once purified, water distribution uses a series of increasingly smaller packages, from water tankers to water bottles, and everything in between.

-Advances in materials technology have resulted in more sophisticated filtration media allowing much-improved systems to emerge with a high degree of predictability, safety and efficiency.
+Advances in materials technology have resulted in more sophisticated filtration media, allowing much-improved systems to emerge with a high degree of predictability, safety, and efficiency.
 But as good as these modern systems are, they still need a source of bulk water.

 Atmospheric Water Generation

 Atmospheric water generation (AWG) is a technique that draws water from the atmosphere using one of two techniques, absorption or cooling.
-The first uses desiccant materials to absorb moisture that is then extracted, usually over a day-night cycle where differences in humidity and temperature can be exploited.
+The first uses desiccant materials to absorb moisture that is then extracted, usually over a day-night cycle, where differences in humidity and temperature can be exploited.

 The technology is not new, Watergen has had deployable and vehicle-based systems available for nearly a decade, others more recently.

-The 70kg Watergen GEN-35V military unit can produce 35 litres daily, at 25°C and 55% RH.
+The 70 kg Watergen GEN-35V military unit can produce 35 litres daily, at 25 °C and 55% RH.
 It is a self-contained unit, only requiring a power source.

 An older video below also provides additional information.

-I think Watergen may be focusing on civilian applications but other providers are available, with some taking OEM units from Watergen.
-The French Army is equipping some of their VBCI vehicles with Watergen units with Cofely-INEO as the integrator.
+I think Watergen may be focusing on civilian applications, but other providers are available, with some taking OEM units from Watergen.
+The French Army is equipping some of their VBCI vehicles with Watergen units, with Cofely-INEO as the integrator.

-Nothing is free of course, powering a device requires fuel or renewables, renewables are not always that practical for deployed and mobile military forces, and fuel, like water, has to be stored and distributed.
-However, reading through the various marketing claims they all seem to focus on a best-case of 1 litre of fuel for 5 litres of water so worthwhile looking at.
+Nothing is free, of course, powering a device requires fuel or renewables, renewables are not always that practical for deployed and mobile military forces, and fuel, like water, has to be stored and distributed.
+However, reading through the various marketing claims they all seem to focus on a best-case of 1 litre of fuel for 5 litres of water, so worthwhile looking at.

 One interesting approach is for vehicle technical water, cooling, windscreen and sensor washing.
 This approach dispenses with the need to purify and maintain drinking quality.

-The key difference between the DARPA programme and those described above is the target to extract water from arid air using advanced ‘sorbents materials’.
-To demonstrate the challenge, this article in the Science magazine a few years ago described a technique using a Metal-Organic Framework (MOF)-801 that was tested in Arizona, producing 100g of water using 1.2kg of the material in a full day/night cycle using sunlight and ambient cooling.
-As can be appreciated, generating enough water for 150 people.
+To demonstrate the challenge, this article in the Science magazine a few years ago described a technique using a Metal-Organic Framework (MOF)-801 that was tested in Arizona.
+It produced 100g of water using 1.2 kg of the material in a full day/night cycle using sunlight and ambient cooling.

 More from DARPA is below.